Who We Are

 Live the Legacy: Give, Grow, Get Connected

-We provide leadership (and overall) training for women.
+We provide leadership (and overall) development for women.
 For instance, a woman who is an engineer by day can volunteer in PR/Marketing, broadening her skill set.
 This is a vital part of our mission.
-Why join?
-Watch a short video to find out why you should join!
-Learn more about becoming a member

 The JLD has a proud history of public policy and advocacy.
 In 1987, the JLD was the first League in the United States to hire a government affairs specialist.
 Learn more